Thought Flow Nets: From Single Predictions to Trains of Model Thought: Introduction

-We demonstrate our method's ability to correct misclassifications and find improvements in classification accuracy across various tasks and datasets from computer vision (CIFAR-10 and CIFAR-100 \cite{krizhevsky_learning_2009}) and natural language processing (MNLI \cite{williams_broad-coverage_2018} and SST-5 \cite{socher_recursive_2013}).
-Further, we assess our approach's sensitivity to adversarial attacks and find that its correction performance is improved under strong Fast Gradient Sign Attacks \cite{goodfellow_explaining_2015}.
-Additionally, we evaluate our method in a simulated label-distribution-shift setting and observe mean accuracy improvements over 2\% and single-model improvements over 4\% accuracy.
-Besides effects on model performance, we observe surprisingly complex dynamics in a qualitative analysis.
-Finally, we discuss our method as a tool for model interpretability and elaborate on the additional information it provides over single-prediction classifiers.
+In this paper, we propose the concept of a \emph{thought flow} as a sequence of inter-dependent probability distributions.
+Furthermore, we propose a simple \emph{correction module} to implement this concept.
+It can be used on top of any model that provides output logits of one or multiple distributions.
+In particular, it is inspired by the three moments of Hegel's dialectics which it relates to forward and backward passes of the model and is trained to judge whether the predicted class distribution corresponds to a correct prediction.

+In our experiments on question answering, we demonstrate our method's ability to self-correct flawed answer span predictions and identify qualitative patterns of self-correction, such as span reductions/extensions. \Cref{fig:teaser} shows a real example of a thought flow that corrects a prediction ($\vec{y^{(0)}}$) that would be the output of a standard model to a new prediction ($\vec{y^{(2)}}$) within two steps, namely a shrinkage of the answer span and a cross-sentence answer jump.
+We find that our method can achieve performance improvements up to 9.6\% \F (absolute) on a question answering dataset.

+Finally, we assess the impact of thought-flow predictions on human users within a crowdsourcing study.
+We find that thought-flow predictions are perceived as significantly more correct, understandable, helpful, natural, intelligent than single-answer predictions and/or top-3 predictions and result in the overall best user performance without increasing completion times or mental effort.

-To sum up, our contributions are (i) a formalization of self-reflection and self-correction inspired from Hegel's dialectics, (ii) a novel correction module and a corresponding update scheme to generate a thought flow, (iii) extensive experiments that demonstrate its positive effects on classification performance as well as its robustness to adversarial attacks and label-distribution shifts, (iv) an exploration of patterns of the thought flow's dynamics and its utility as a tool for model interpretability.
+To sum up, our contributions are (i) a formalization of a thought flow inspired from human thinking and Hegel's dialectics, (ii) a novel correction module and a corresponding gradient-based update scheme to generate a thought flow in a state-of-the-art transformer network, (iii) experiments on question answering that demonstrate its strong correction capabilities and identify qualitative patterns of self-correction, (iv) a crowdsourcing user study that demonstrates that thought flows can improve perceived system performance as well as actual user performance using the system.